The Girl in the Pool: Plot

-Thomas (Freddie Prinze Jr.) is a suburban husband and father living a seemingly perfect life with his wife Kristen (Monica Potter) and their two adult children, Alex and Rose.
-On his birthday, Thomas invites his much younger mistress, Hannah (Gabrielle Haugh), to his home while his family is away.
+Thomas is a suburban husband and father living a seemingly perfect life with his wife Kristen and their two adult children, Alex and Rose.
+On his birthday, Thomas invites his much younger mistress, Hannah, to his home while his family is away.

 During their time by the pool, Thomas is momentarily distracted by a neighbor’s drone hovering nearby.
 When he returns his attention to the pool, he finds Hannah floating lifeless in the water.
 In a panic, he pulls her body from the pool and hides it in a storage bin near the deck.

 Moments later, Kristen and the children arrive to throw Thomas a surprise birthday party.
-As guests begin to gather, including Thomas’s father-in-law William (Kevin Pollak) and Hannah’s husband Kevin, Thomas struggles to maintain his composure and keep the body hidden.
+As guests begin to gather, including Thomas’s father-in-law William and Hannah’s husband Kevin, Thomas struggles to maintain his composure and keep the body hidden.

 Throughout the party, flashbacks gradually reveal that it was Alex who killed Hannah.
 He had returned home unexpectedly, discovered the affair, and, overwhelmed with rage, struck Hannah with a blunt object.
 Thomas discovered the body and decided to cover up the crime to protect his son.

 As tensions rise and suspicions grow—especially from William—Thomas is forced to confront the consequences of his actions.
 In the end, Alex confesses, but Thomas takes responsibility, choosing to shield his son from the fallout.
 The film ends with Thomas being taken away by the police, leaving the family to deal with the emotional aftermath.